sahaja-kanuri/masonry_wall_simulator/README.md

 ### Controls

-ENTER: Place a single brick
+ENTER: Place a single brick <br />
-s: Place all bricks in the current stride
+s: Place all bricks in the current stride <br />
-1: Switch to Stretcher Bond
+1: Switch to Stretcher Bond <br />
-2: Switch to English Cross Bond
+2: Switch to English Cross Bond <br />
-3: Switch to Wild Bond
+3: Switch to Wild Bond <br />
 q or ESC: Quit the simulator

 ## Project Structure